Operation Grapes of Wrath: Operation

 In the early morning of 11 April, Israeli aircraft and artillery began an intensive bombardment of Shiite villages in South Lebanon.
 The declared objective of these attacks was to cause a general flight of the civilian population towards the Beirut area.
-The humanitarian crisis was intended to put pressure on the Lebanese and Syrian governments to disarm Hizbullah.
-A secondary objective was to punish Hizbullah directly by destroying any objective connected to the organization.
+The humanitarian crisis was intended to put pressure on the Lebanese and Syrian governments to disarm Hezbollah.
+A secondary objective was to punish Hezbollah directly by destroying any objective connected to the organization.

 Israel issued warnings, in leaflets dropped from the air and through the radio station of the South Lebanon Army (SLA), to the inhabitants of 44, later extended to 88, south Lebanese villages to evacuate their homes before 2:30 PM the following day.
 The attacks on the villages started at 4:30 PM.

 In the beginning, artillery and air strikes were directed at the outskirts of villages.
 Later, they were directed at randomly chosen houses.

 After an Israeli attack on an ambulance in South Lebanon, Israeli government spokesman Uri Dromi declared that "We gave the residents advance warning to clear out so as not to get hurt.
 All those who remain there, do so at their own risk because we assume they're connected with Hizbollah."
 On April 14, an Israeli army spokesman said: "Anyone remaining in Tyre or these forty villages... is solely responsible for endangering his life."

 According to Human Rights Watch, such warnings were “in part designed to provoke a major humanitarian crisis by internally displacing upwards of 400,000 Lebanese civilians”.